bsdimp/freebsd-git-docs/faq.md

 will do the trick.
 However, there's two disadvantages for this if you want to use it for anything other than a mirror you'll reclone.

-First, this is a 'naked repo' which has the repository files, but no checked out copy.
+First, this is a 'bare repo' which has the repository database, but no checked out worktree.
 This is great for mirroring, but terrible for day to day work.
-There's a number of ways around this with 'git subtree', but if you aren't using it for further local clones, then it's a poor match.
+There's a number of ways around this with 'git worktree':

-Second, the git normally rewrites the refs (branch name, tags, etc) from upstream so that your local refs can evolve independently of upstream.
-This means that you'll lose changes if you are committing to this repo on anything other than private project branches.

-So to do the worktree thing,
 ```
 % git clone --mirror https://cgit-beta.freebsd.org/ports.git ports.git
 % cd ports.git